Dunstall History, Family Crest & Coats of Arms

 The name Dunstall is of Anglo-Saxon origin and came from when the family lived in Lancashire at Tunstall.
 The name derived from the Old English "tun-stall," which means "a farm, a farmstead."
 Townstall, is a parish in Devonshire.

 Early Origins of the Dunstall family

 The surname Dunstall was first found in Lancashire, at Tunstall, a parish, in the union of Lancaster, hundred of Lonsdale south of the Sands.
+There are however, at least nine parishes named Tunstall in Britain, but the Lancashire parish is most important.
 "This is the Tunestalle of the Domesday Survey.
 It was early held by a family of the local name, a member of which, Sir Bryan Tunstall, was killed in the battle of Flodden-Field, and is called in Sir Walter Scott's Marmion, 'the Stainless Knight.'
 The family occupied Thurland Castle, a place of great antiquity, restored by the present, proprietor."

 In 1402 Sir Thomas Tunstall founded the stone castle, when King Henry IV granted him a licence to crenellate.
 He also rebuilt the local church.
 In the Civil War, the castle was almost demolished in the siege of 1643, when being held for the King, by Sir John Girlington.